rubenrabb01/Modeling-MacFish-database/Day-week distance range.md

 ### 2.3.
 Model 3: Daily by Weekly distance from dam (interaction), grouped by Species

-Now lets take model **m_gam_2** and include species as a grouping factor to interact with the smooths functions of the independent variables
+Now, lets take model **m_gam_2** and include species as a grouping factor to interact with the smooths functions of the independent variables
 ```
 m_gam_3 <- bam(Dist_dam ~ te(daily, weekly, bs = c("cr", "ps"), by=Species), data = data_distrdw_sub_GAM, family = gaussian, na.action=na.omit)
 ```